The Resolution Property via Azumaya Algebras: The Surjectivity of the Brauer Map

-\begin{proof} To obtain such a vector bundle on $\mathscr{X}_{\Spec A} \to \Spec A$ we use deformation theory to get a formal system of vector bundles over $\{\mathscr{X}_{\Spec A/I^n}\}$ and then algebraize this system using a generalization of Grothendieck's existence theorem.
+\begin{proof} To obtain such a vector bundle on $\mathscr{X}_{\Spec A} \to \Spec A$ we use deformation theory to obtain a compatible collection of vector bundles over $\{\mathscr{X}_{\Spec A/I^n}\}$ and then algebraize using a generalization of Grothendieck's existence theorem.
 We deform the vector bundle $V_0$ along the sequence of thickenings